-- An official shall not permit the athlete who has been removed under this rule to return to competition without written medical authorization presented to the head official.
+An official shall not permit the athlete who has been removed under this rule to return to competition that same day.

 No, under no circumstances can that athlete return to play that day.

-Once a concussion has been diagnosed by one of the above listed on site providers, only an MD, DO or LAT can authorize subsequent return to play, and such authorization shall be in writing to the administration of the school.
+Once a concussion has been diagnosed by one of the above listed on site providers, only a physician (MD or DO) or approved provider (such as an athletic trainer) can authorize subsequent return to play (RTP), and such authorization shall be in writing to the administration of the school.
 If any of these individuals deems that there has been a concussion and the athlete is not ready to return to play, that decision is final.

 After a clearance has been issued, the student’s actual return to practice and play should follow a graduated protocol suggested by the National Federation of High Schools and directed by the physician or athletic trainer clearing the athlete for activity.

 Consult your primary care physician for more serious injuries that do not respond to basic first aid.
 As an added resource, the staff at Nationwide Children’s Hospital Sports Medicine is available to diagnose and treat sports-related injuries in youth, adolescent, and collegiate athletes.
 Services are available in multiple locations throughout central Ohio.
 To make an appointment, call (614) 355-6000 or request an appointment online.